bubbafat/bubbafat.github.io/_posts/2025-12-27-Cricut-Maker-Replacing-Rollers-Step-By-Step.md

 {% include toc.html %}

-{% include tip.html content="This is a moderately technical repair that will void the warrenty of your Cricut." %}
+{% include tip.html content="This is a moderately technical repair that will void the warranty of your Cricut." %}

 <h2>What You'll Need</h2>